auralshin/arth/tools/transforms/README.md

 # Transforms overview

-All the content that is rendered by the docs.nestjs.com application, and some of its configuration files, are generated from source files by [Dgeni](https://github.com/angular/dgeni).
+All the content that is rendered by the docs.arth.com application, and some of its configuration files, are generated from source files by [Dgeni](https://github.com/angular/dgeni).
 Dgeni is a general purpose documentation generation tool.

-Markdown files in `content` are processed and transformed into files that are consumed by the `docs.nestjs.com` web frontend.
+Markdown files in `content` are processed and transformed into files that are consumed by the `docs.arth.com` web frontend.

 ## Packages

-The documentation tool of NestJS is split into multiple Dgeni packages.
+The documentation tool of Arth is split into multiple Dgeni packages.

-**nestjs-package**
+**arth-package**

 The main package.
 Orchestrates all the following packages and sets final configuration.
 It is responsible for cleaning up the file system.

-**nestjs-base-package**
+**arth-base-package**

 The base package for common configurations, services and processors for each package.
 It handles the general input / output / template path resolution.

-**nestjs-content-package**
+**arth-content-package**

-Orchestrates all hand-written contents for the NestJS documentation.
+Orchestrates all hand-written contents for the Arth documentation.
 It makes use of the `content`-folders markdown.
 On top of that it takes care of the `content/**/*.json` files such as `content/discover/who-uses.json`.